Skip to main content

 Illustration of a white dog with pointy ears and a turquoise bandana, surrounded by a sunny park landscape.

 Yes, ripe pears are safe for dogs.
-They contain vitamin A, C and fiber.
-Remove seeds and stem as they contain cyanide precursors.
-Unripe pears can cause...
+They provide vitamin C, vitamin K and fiber.
+Remove the seeds and stem, since they contain cyanide precursors.
+Unripe pears...

 A relaxed dog on a meadow while a veterinarian holds a bottle.